 Merzouga: The Premier Sahara Access Point

-The journey to Merzouga from major Moroccan cities involves traveling through diverse terrains:
+The journey to Merzouga from major Moroccan cities involves traveling through diverse mountain ranges and desert landscapes:

 - From Marrakech: 562 km (approximately 9-10 hours driving)